RockyMarble/RomulanTankProject/readme.md

 * Accomplishment: Creation of health and damage mechanics for the tanks and projectiles.
 Creation of these allows for there to be a goal that can be accomplished in the game of dispatching your opponent with the use of projectiles, and allows the game to have somewhat of an ending.
 Repository link to code can be found [here](https://bitbucket.org/cs3398s21romulans/romulans-tank-game-repository/src/master/Game/Script/TankRigid.gd). *(Please note, while health can run out in game, and player is dusted once dead, there is not yet an end of game mechanic for when only 1 player is left standing, to be added in next sprint.)*

 ### Benjamin Marble

 Sprint 3

 Implementation of a music changer that advances the level music to the next track when switching to the next level.
 Creation of a credits screen.
 Creation of sound effects for additional weapons and menu buttons, as well as additional music tracks.
 Cleaned some clutter in the repository.

 * Accomplishment: Implementation of the credits screen.
 Created a new "credits" scene and linked it to a new "credits" button that is now found on the title screen.
 Utilized borrowed code(credited below) to soup-it-up and give it features such as holding the down arrow key to fast-forward and hitting escape to return to the title screen.
 Heavy edits were made to help with spacing and music synchronization, the music track finishes as the credits naturally scroll to the end.
 Created music for credits was re-assigned as a level track due to a shorter run time, resulting in all Rocky level music (pun intended) and Adrian's groovy tracks being featured in the credits and title screens.
 Links to [CreditsScript](https://bitbucket.org/cs3398s21romulans/romulans-tank-game-repository/src/master/Game/Script/Credits.gd), [CreditsButton](https://bitbucket.org/cs3398s21romulans/romulans-tank-game-repository/src/master/Game/Script/CreditsButton.gd), and [CreditsScene.](https://bitbucket.org/cs3398s21romulans/romulans-tank-game-repository/src/master/Game/scenes/Credits.tscn)

-sprint 2
+Sprint 2

 Sounds for new weapons, weapon projectile/sub-projectile explosions, tank movement, and turret movement have been created and implemented into the game.

 * Accomplishment: Implementation of unique sound effects for each tank weapon projectile and projectile explosion.
 Any weapon projectile that contacts a solid object will trigger the projectile's corresponding explosion sound effect.
 This makes the game feel more realistic since rounds now make a satisfying concussion upon impact.
 The cluster cannon shows off this feature, as it has additional explosions!
 [Repository audio](https://bitbucket.org/cs3398s21romulans/romulans-tank-game-repository/src/master/Game/audio/) [Script for cluster explosions](Game/Script/clusterExplosion.gd) [Script for initial cluster impact "pop"](Game/Script/cluster.gd)

-sprint 1
+Sprint 1

 Creation and implementation of music and sound effects.
 Menu and level music, as well as basic sound effects for explosions have been implemented into the game, as of Sprint 1.

 * Accomplishment: Implementation of the sound effects for the tank weapon and for when a player takes damage.
 When a projectile is fired, the sound effect for the tank turret immediately plays.
 The explosive sound is supposed to give the player a sense of power when firing the tank turret, boosting immersion and enjoyment of the game.
 Repository link to main gun firing sound effect [here](https://bitbucket.org/cs3398s21romulans/romulans-tank-game-repository/src/master/Game/Script/PlayerController.gd). *(Please note this file has been worked on by multiple members for implementation of items only in the scope of support for that member.)*

 ### Adrian Lamphier

 Sprint 3

 * Accomplishment:
 Created two music tracks, used in the [credits](https://bitbucket.org/cs3398s21romulans/romulans-tank-game-repository/src/master/Game/audio/TankMusicCredits.ogg) and [title screen](https://bitbucket.org/cs3398s21romulans/romulans-tank-game-repository/src/master/Game/audio/TankMusicTitleScreen.ogg).
 Added two more [weapon types.](https://bitbucket.org/cs3398s21romulans/romulans-tank-game-repository/src/master/Game/Script/Gun.gd)

-sprint 2
+Sprint 2

 Added a [function](https://bitbucket.org/cs3398s21romulans/romulans-tank-game-repository/src/master/Game/Script/TankRigid.gd) to keep track of which weapon is being used.
 Added two new [weapon types.](https://bitbucket.org/cs3398s21romulans/romulans-tank-game-repository/src/master/Game/Script/Gun.gd)

 * Accomplishment: Implementation of randomized bomb direction and momentum for the cluster cannon weapon.
 This prevents the possibility of the same cluster bomb spread pattern from repeating over and over, boosting realism and player immersion.

-sprint 1
+Sprint 1

 Creating action groups such as shooting and movement for vehicles in-game.
 Also worked on slope movements, a mechanic currently not being implemented in demo of product.